SalusaSecondus/CryptoGotchas/GettingStarted.md

 1. Look at public issues on GitHub for libraries you use and see if you can contribute, or at least understand them
 1. Follow the [IACR](https://www.iacr.org/).
 (There are two good Bluesky accounts: [official @IACRCrypto](https://bsky.app/profile/iacrcrypto.bsky.social) and [unofficial @eprint.ing.bot](https://bsky.app/profile/eprint.ing.bot) which follows (unreviewed) papers).)
 I also recommend you read my [How to read a research paper](how_to_read.md) page for help in approaching these.
 1. Take a look at the [crypto subreddit wiki](https://www.reddit.com/r/crypto/wiki/index) (Excellent when I looked in May 2021.)
-  I especially recommend looking at the "How to get more involved section" because becoming part of the community is one of the most useful things.
+  I especially recommend looking at the "How to get more involved section" because becoming part of the community is one of the most useful things.<!-- markdown-link-check-disable-line -->
   Once I became part of the crypto community (back in early 2018) things became much easier for me and I started getting much better.
   This is because when I had questions or was trying to figure things out, I could easily look through the people I followed (and even ask questions) to track down the resources I needed.